Paris Is Burning (1990): The Document and the Argument About It

 The People

 Corey's late monologue — on the difference between fame, notoriety, and leaving a mark — is among the most quietly profound pieces of on-camera wisdom in documentary cinema.
-He died in 1993.
+He died of AIDS in 1993.
 When his ashes were moved from his apartment, a mummified body was found in a wardrobe.
 The story, and what it implies about a life lived under pressure, has never been fully resolved.

 The Vogueing